 Vaccination information in your language

-Before you start the video, select CC to choose your language.
+Before you start it, select CC to choose your language.

 Duration: 3:13